This course will develop your clinical skills, knowledge and critical understanding of minor injury and illness management to an advanced level.

 Assessment and certificates

-This course is taught through a variety of methods including lectures and practical sessions.
+You will be taught through a variety of methods including lectures, guided independent study and tutorials.

 Credits